syntaqx/weightloss-journal/README.md

 2. Soylent is a Soy protein, which while still good, means I should buy a Whey protein to supplement when I'm not using Soylent.
 3. I should eat a lot more eggs, because they're pretty easy to just boil and throw back.

-So I ended up buying [Isopure Unflavored Protein Powder](https://www.amazon.com/dp/B00SCO8AA8/) from Walmart (link is to Amazon).
+So I ended up buying [Isopure Protein Powder - Unflavored](https://www.amazon.com/dp/B00SCO8AA8/) from Walmart (link is to Amazon).
 In hopes that I could just add it to a glass of 2% milk and call it a day.
 This was a mistake.
 While I think Unflavored protein will go great in things like smoothies or other foods, the blandness of Whey overpowered the taste of milk.. man was it rough to choke the glass down.
 I will likely be picking up some Chocolate Whey Protein at Gym tonight (going additional times this week